News & Features

 Additional Information and prevention resources are available:

-Every January, we commemorate National Slavery and Human Trafficking Prevention Month to renew our commitment to helping trafficking victims.
-Human trafficking is a horrendous crime that impacts communities throughout our Nation.
+In January, communities across our nation will commemorate National Slavery and Human Trafficking Prevention Month to renew our commitment to helping trafficking victims.
 With increased awareness, improved services, and effective prosecutions, we can work together to fight this crime and support the survivors.

 In an effort to help communities prepare for January's commemoration, we highlight the following OVC resources—